DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/ios.md

 ## Overview

-You can use the iOS SDK to instrument your application for both Real User Monitoring

-Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.
+This page describes how to instrument your applications for both [Real User Monitoring (RUM)][1] or [Error Tracking][2] with the iOS SDK.
+While Error Tracking is included with RUM, you can follow the steps below to instrument your applications for RUM, as well as Error Tracking if you have purchased it as a standalone product.

 ## Setup

 1. Declare the SDK as a dependency.
 2. Specify application details in the UI.
 3. Initialize the library.
-4. Initialize the RUM Monitor and enable `URLSessionInstrumentation`, to start sending data.
+4. Initialize the Datadog Monitor and enable `URLSessionInstrumentation`, to start sending data.

 ### Declare the SDK as a dependency